swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 * Consent:

-  * Present: when consent is present.
+  * **Present**: when consent is present.
+In case of a signed consent form, please choose this option and fill in the consent date (date indicated on the informed consent and the IC form the patient or his parents or relatives signed.)

+.. note:: If you entered an "*absent (awaiting)*" consent prior to an IC "*present*" and you entered "minimal" in data collection, be sure to change this to "full" prior to enter the "*present*" IC.

-  * Absent awaiting: there is no consent for the moment, but the consent has not been explicitly refused.
+  * **Absent awaiting**: there is no consent for the moment, but the consent has not been explicitly refused.
+In case you sent out the IC Form but did not get an answer yet, chose this option until you can update it to a ‘present’ or ‘absent (documented refusal)’.

+.. tip:: In data collection choose full or minimal (according to your intern procedure management) and as consent date enter the date you sent out the IC.
+In the comment field enter the attempts to obtain the informed consent (e.g. phone call on 1.3.2025, reminder sent on 1.3.2025, etc.)

-  * Absent documented refusal: when the consent were explicitly refused by the patient.
+  * **Absent documented refusal**: when the consent were explicitly refused by the patient.
+For example, in case you get a written or oral (e.g. phone call) refusal of the participation in the STCS, enter this option.

+.. tip:: As date enter the date on the letter or of the oral refusal.
+In the comment field enter the attempts to obtain informed consent and/or how was the refusal communicated.

+.. note:: If you entered an ‘absent (awaiting)’ consent prior to an ‘absent (documented refusal)’ consent and you entered ‘full’ in data collection, be sure to change this to ‘minimal’ prior to enter the ‘absent (documented refusal)’ IC

 * Consent date.